endeavouros-team/PKGBUILDS/eos-apps-info/man/eos-download-wallpapers/eos-download-wallpapers.md

 to your system.<br>

-Note: the number of wallpapers is currently limited.
+Note: the number of available wallpapers is limited.

 ## Synopsis
 ```